manimino/ducks/README.md

 <summary>Greater than, less than</summary>
 <br />

 Suppose you need to find objects where x >= some number.
-If the number is constant, a filter function that returns
+If the number is constant, a function that returns
 <code>obj.x >= constant</code> will work.

-Otherwise, FilterBox and FrozenFilterBox have a function <code>get_values(attr)</code> which gets the set of unique values for an attribute.
+Otherwise, FilterBox and FrozenFilterBox have a method <code>get_values(attr)</code> which gets the set of unique values for an attribute.

 Here's how to use it to find objects having <code>x >= 3</code>.